ampify-io/duda-docs/docs/customized_sites.md

 Placeholder
 ### 3rd Party Apps
 3rd party apps referes to any external tool which is implemented in the site, and is not an Editor widget or an app-store app.
 The same restrictions apply to that code as described in the previous sections.
 Many external tools already have AMP specific support, which is usually associated with a different tag to be used in the site.
-If the HTML version of the widget doesn't work in the Ampified page, check with your provider for their support in AMP.
+If the HTML version of the widget doesn't work in the ampified page, check with your provider for their support in AMP.

-### Appstore Apps
+### App store Apps
-Ampify doesn't support 3rd-party apps which utilize scripts in the HTML page.
-If you are an app developer and you'd like your app to be supported in Ampfied pages, reach out to us at help@ampify.io.
+If you are an app developer, and your app utilizes scripts in the HTML page, Ampify may require to setup your app for it to function properly.
+Please reach out to us at help@ampify.io.

 <img className="shadow" width='400px' src={useBaseUrl('appsote.png')} />